Jacob-Mischka/jacob-mischka.github.io/_posts/2016/08/2016-08-07-vacation-trip-day-1-drive-to-cave-city.md

 ![Flower horse with terrifying eyes](/images/2016/08/horse.jpg)

 Another hour and a half later, and we arrived in Cave City.
 After checking in, we drove around a bit to peek at the shops and other attractions nearby.
-In addition to the Mammoth Cave, there i.
 Nearly everything was closed even though it was only about 7:30, but we did find a very southern souvenir shop where we bought a few items.

 <figure>
 	<img src="/images/2016/08/hillary-and-trump.jpg" alt="Mannequin Donald Trump in a suit and Hillary Clinton in prison clothing, outside the souvenir shop" />